Thomas-Basadonne/promptify-raycast/README.md

 ## 📖 How It Works

-Promptify transforms rough ideas into structured, effective prompts using three specialized presets:
+Promptify transforms rough ideas into structured, effective prompts using three specialized presets.
+You can also create Custom Presets to define and reuse your own templates — see the Custom Presets section in the Presets Guide: `docs/04-presets-guide.md#custom-presets`.

 **📚 [Complete Presets Guide](docs/04-presets-guide.md)** - Deep dive into all preset types with examples